 "The course is a good balance of creative and critical work.
 I particularly enjoy working with other writers – both my fellow students and our tutors"

-The links below will take you to our online prospectus where you can apply for the course.
+The links below take you to the MA and MFA course pages where you can apply online.

 Learn more about what's it's like to study in Manchester as part of Humanities, Languages and Social Science.

 Why not visit us to find out about our facilities and studying a postgraduate course at university.
 Come and talk to us about courses, how to apply and details of funding and financial support.

 Online Open Day: Wednesday 23 January 2019, 3-5pm